Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 Prescribing Notes

-• Mucolytic drug therapy should be considered in COPD patients with a chronic cough productive of sputum.
+• Mucolytic drug therapy can be considered in COPD patients with a chronic cough productive of sputum.

-• Mucolytic therapy should be continued if there is symptomatic improvement (for example reduction in frequency of cough and sputum production).
+• Mucolytic therapy should be discontinued after 4 weeks if there is no symptomatic improvement (for example, reduction in frequency of cough and sputum production).
+Do not put mucolytics on repeat prescription before this initial review.

 • Mucolytics should be used with caution in those with a history of peptic ulceration because they may disrupt the gastric mucosal barrier.